Achievable Rates for Channels with Deletions and Insertions: Introduction

-\item Our approach provides a general framework to compute the capacity of channels with synchronization errors, and suggests several directions to obtain sharper capacity bounds.
+Our approach provides a general framework to compute the capacity of channels with synchronization errors, and suggests several directions to obtain sharper capacity bounds.
 For example, results on the structure of optimal input distributions for these channels (in the spirit of \cite{KanoriaM10,KalaiMM10}) could be combined with our approach to improve the lower bounds.
-One could also obtain upper bounds on the capacity by assuming that the auxiliary sequences are available `for free' at the decoder, as done in \cite{DiggaviG06} for the deletion channel. \end{enumerate} For clarity, we only consider the binary deletion+insertion channel in this paper.
+One could also obtain upper bounds on the capacity by assuming that the auxiliary sequences are available `for free' at the decoder, as done in \cite{DiggaviG06} for the deletion channel.
+For clarity, we only consider the binary InDel channel.
 The results presented here can be extended to channels with any finite alphabet.
+This is briefly discussed in Section \ref{sec:conc}.